jarviscanada/jarvis_data_eng_shawn/README.md

 I recently graduated from Carleton University with a Bachelor's Degree in Electrical and Computer Engineering.
 After I graduate, I Choose to move my career path more towards the software side.
 I am passionate about learning new stuff as well as applying new skills.
-Over the last year, I have done several projects that related to computer programming.
+Over the last year, I have done several projects related to computer programming.
 Throughout my education and my varied project experiences, I am starting to build up a wide knowledge base and learning how to quickly adapt to new concepts, which I believe makes me invulnerable in the software engineering.
-For leisure time, I like to play competitive video games with friends which can make me feel energize and improve my ability of instance reaction.
+For leisure time, I like to play competitive video games with friends which can make me feel energize and improve my ability of instant reaction.
 Overall, I am excited to pursue a career as a software developer and further develop my skill sets.

 ## Technical Acumen